top of page

 What are the 3 types of physiotherapy?

-The three main types of physiotherapy are orthopaedic, neurological, and cardiopulmonary physiotherapy.
-Find out more about these Physiotherapy treatments.
+The three main types of physiotherapy are orthopedic, neurological, and cardiopulmonary physiotherapy.
+Find out more about these physiotherapy treatments.

 Do physiotherapists only treat sports people and athletes?